-The proposed SVSP would likely include stationary sources of pollutants that would be required to obtain permits to operate under PCAPCD Rule 501-General Permit Requirements and Rule 507-Federal Operating Permit Program.
-These sources could include, but not be limited to, a dieselengine generator for emergency power generation; central heating boilers; kitchen equipment at restaurants; and dry cleaning equipment.
-The permit process would assure that these sources would be equipped with the required emission controls, and that individually, with compliance with permitting requirements.
+The proposed CSP would likely include stationary sources of pollutants that would be required to obtain permits to operate under PCAPCD Rule 501-General Permit Requirements and Rule 507-Federal Operating Permit Program.
+These sources could include, but not be limited to, diesel-engine generators for emergency power generation; central heating boilers; kitchen equipment at restaurants; and dry cleaning equipment.
+The permit process would assure that these sources would be equipped with the required emission controls and that individually would comply with permitting requirements.
 However, collectively, all of these stationary sources will be additive to the estimated area and mobile source emissions described above.
 This would result in a significant impact.

 MM 4.4-4 Project Measures to Reduce Operational Emissions would reduce stationary source emissions.
-However, with mitigation the impact would still be significant and unavoidable.
+However, following mitigation, the impact would remain significant and unavoidable.